 Briana N. Sprague graduated from The Pennsylvania State University with a PhD in Human Development and Family Studies in May 2019.
 Briana is now a T32 Population Neuroscience of Aging and Alzheimer's Disease postdoctoral fellow in the department of Epidemiology at the University of Pittsburgh.
 Briana is interested in the complex, dynamic relationships between physical, cognitive, and everyday function in older adults as well as ways to intervene to promote health in these domains.
 She is also a self-described statistics "power user" interested in implementing innovative statistical and methodological approaches to answer substantively interesting questions in gerontology.

-Amber graduated from the Pennsylvania State University with a BS in Human Development and Family Studies-- Lifespan Developmental Sciences option and minoring in Gerontology.
+Amber graduated from the Pennsylvania State University with a BS in Human Development and Family Studies with a minor in Gerontology.
 She hopes to have a career in Occupational Therapy focusing on older adults.

 Dr. Chongming Wang

 I received my Ph.D. degree in Geography from the Pennsylvania State University.
 My research interest revolves around the themes of vulnerability and resilience to natural hazards – with a focus on the understudied older populations.
 To consider my issues of interest, I draw on threads of research from multiple disciplines and utilize qualitative and quantitative methods as well as GIS techniques in my hazard and vulnerability research.
 Currently I’m working with Dr. Ross for a GPS-enabled travel study of older drivers to understand the temporal and spatial characteristics of trips and further the driving mobility and patterns of older adults.